 Maintaining internal compliance procedures, as well as identifying and mitigating new risks, even in times of major disruption, is crucial.
 The liability of a company involved in criminal misconduct may include large fines, forfeiture of profits, debarment from public procurement and significant negative publicity.
 The criminal liability for individuals, such as employees, members of management and board members, may include fines or imprisonment.
 Covid-19 has changed many things, but one thing it has not changed is the responsibility for compliant business activities.

-For sectors especially affected by the Covid-19 outbreak, e.g. hotels and restaurants, the Swedish Government has adopted a regulation of state aid to landlords agreeing to a temporary discount for fixed rental costs in vulnerable sector (17 April 2020).
+For sectors especially affected by the Covid-19 outbreak, e.g. hotels and restaurants, the Swedish Government has previously adopted a regulation of state aid to landlords agreeing to a temporary discount for fixed rental costs in vulner-able sector (17 April 2020).
 In short, the regulation implies that the state carries 50 % of the costs for a discounted rent, but at most up to 25 per cent of the original fixed rent.
-Thereby, a discounted rent is subsidised for the landlord.
-The landlord will be eligible for the compensation for a discounted rent during the period from 1 April until 30 June 2020, provided that a specific agreement regarding the discount has been concluded prior to 30 June 2020.
-Applications for compensation may be made with selected County Administrative Boards from 1 July 2020 until 31 August 2020.
+Thereby, a discounted rent is subsidisedfor the landlord.
+The landlord was eligible for the compensation for a discounted rent during the period from 1 April until 30 June 2020, provided that a specific agreement regarding the discount had been concluded prior to 30 June 2020.
+Applications for compensation could be made with selected County Administrative Boards from 1 July 2020 until 31 August 2020.

 Companies with financing arrangements should closely monitor their compliance with certain financing terms.
 For instance, financial covenants are typically measured on quarterly or semi-annual test dates based on certain financial ratios.
 A breach of financial covenants may be identified before, on, or after the relevant test date.
 Financial covenants can either be maintenance covenants (i.e. applying at all times) or incurrence covenants (applying only upon the occurrence of a specific event, e.g. raising of additional financing).
 The latter are unusual in Swedish credit agreements but more common in bond terms.